City Botanic Gardens improvement works - Brisbane City

 The Edward Street entry upgrade works will include:

-- formalising a spacious paved entry node from Edward Street that opens up the views of the Gardens with direct access from Edward Street into Queen’s Park Field
+- formalising a spacious paved entry from Edward Street into Queen’s Park Field

-- rerouting the Alice Street pathway to the edge of Queen’s Park Field that will connect straight to Bunya Walk
+- rerouting the Alice Street pathway to the edge of Queen’s Park Field to connect to Bunya Walk

 - relocating existing lighting

-- adding planting space allowing the Alice Street tree collection to be expanded.
+- adding planting space to allow the expansion of the Alice Street tree collection.

-Council has identified a small number of trees and shrubs that need to be removed to facilitate the new pathway, which will be replaced with specimens selected by the Curator to enhance the living collection.
+Council has identified a small number of trees and shrubs that need to be removed.
+These will be replaced as part of the upgrade.

 Works are expected to be completed by late July 2019, weather and construction conditions permitting.
 Stage two is anticipated to be undertaken in late 2019.